jengalas/thegourmetmoose-netlify/_posts/2016-11-12-orange-twists.md

   - bread
   - breakfast
   - dessert
 excerpt: "These are fantastic made with salted Kerrygold Irish butter!
 It works to make up the full recipe of sweet dough but use only half at a time, refrigerating the other portion for a few days.
-If using half the dough, roll out to an 18x9-inch rectangle and cut into 9 rolls."
+If using half the dough, roll out to an 18x9-inch rectangle and cut into 9 rolls.
+Also works well with a nut filling: grind 4 ounces of nuts and add to ¼ cup sugar."
 header:
   teaser: /images/orange-twists-150x150.jpg
 ---